iotaledger/bee-rfcs/text/0033-bee-network.md

 ## `Command`

-`Command`s are messages that are supposed to be issued by higher level business logic like the protocol layer.
+`Command`s are messages that are supposed to be issued by higher level business logic like a protocol layer.
 They are implemented as an `enum`, which in Rust is one way of expressing a polymorphic type:

 ```rust
 enum Command {